CeCe Moore: Criminal investigations

-In 2018, Moore joined Parabon NanoLabs as head of their genetic genealogy unit and had three female genealogists working for her.
+In 2018, Moore joined Parabon NanoLabs as head of their genetic genealogy unit and hired three female genetic genealogists to work with her.
 Parabon investigates cold cases using genetic genealogy.
-In September 2018 Moore said she was able to solve about half of the cases on which she was working.
 In February 2019, she was optimistic that most cold cases could be solved using public DNA data in a few years.
 However, in May 2019, GEDmatch, the DNA database that she had mostly used to solve cold cases, changed its privacy rules so that it became much more difficult to solve cold cases.
 Moore said "Whatever one thinks about this decision, it is inarguable that it is a setback for justice and victims and their families."
-In January 2022, she said they had solved more than 150 cases.
+By January 2024, Moore's team reportedly had solved more than 300 cases.